-Home / Home Loans / What is a conveyancer an…
+Home / Home Loans / What is a conveyancer

-Having a conveyancer in your corner as early as possible can be invaluable for a number of reasons, including:
+When buying a property, having a conveyancer in your corner as early as possible can be invaluable for a number of reasons, including:

 During the homebuying process, a conveyancer will generally be expected to handle their client’s legal responsibilities and obligations, which include:

-The cost of a conveyancer will vary from state to state and from conveyancer to conveyancer.
-However, according to the Queensland Government, conveyancing fees can range from $600 to $1,500.1
+The cost of a conveyancer or conveyancing solicitor will vary from state to state and from conveyancer to conveyancer.
+That being said, the overall cost of your conveyancing fees will typically be influenced by factors like:

 Several issues can potentially pop up during the conveyancing process that could impact the conditions or legality of your purchase, or what you can legally do with the property once you own it.
 These issues could potentially be related to:

-These are just examples, though; every buyer and buying process is different, and you may run into none, some or all of the above complications.
+These are just examples, though; every buyer and buying process is different, and you may run into none, some or all the above complications.
 It’s generally best to have a conveyancer on hand just in case, because you’re always better safe than sorry.

 Some real estate agents or mortgage brokers might recommend conveyancers they’ve worked with in the past.
 You may want to go with them for convenience but remember you can always compare your options and explore alternatives.